St Andrew's Church, Shotley, Northumberland

 A church high on a hilltop

-Disabled visitors may need assistance negotiating the path up the hill to the church from the road and accessing the church through the porch.
-The path is narrow, steep and unmade.
+Disabled visitors will almost certainly need assistance negotiating the path up the hill to the church from the road and accessing the church through the porch.
+There is no allocated parking at or near the church.

 Due to the historic nature of our buildings, only a very small number have heating, running water or toilet facilities.
 The lighting is usually operated via a 'push button' timer or a motion sensor.